 The marketing and availability of so-called ‘tiny homes’ is readily apparent, by way of community groups, dedicated businesses, and Netflix documentaries.
 However, it is also increasingly clear that tiny-houses (often on wheels) are not a viable, affordable housing model to accommodate those with limited income and wealth.
-HOME addresses this by testing the viability of affordable tiny-house alternatives in relation to five key issues:
+HOME addressed this by testing the viability of affordable tiny-house alternatives in relation to five key issues:

 1. Regulatory barriers: state-wide planning schemes and local council regulations;